CaptainCodeman/flag-icon-element/readme.md

 ## Benefits

-Less than 200 bytes when bundled and compressed.
+Approximately 300 bytes when bundled and compressed.
 Flag images are loaded from the cloudflare CDN by default.
 Shadow-Dom / WebComponent Friendly.